 Just 12% of employees want to return permanently to the office

 Annual performance reviews are no longer the main source of feedback.
 Performance evaluation in this way is less precise and actionable than regular, informal feedback.
 Especially for dispersed teams, it is really important to give positive and constructive feedback regularly.
 You should also provide structured touch points where employees and managers can sit down to discuss performance - weekly or monthly check-ins is a good way to do this.

 Giving feedback is tricky at the best of times, and this can be exacerbated by the lack of face-to-face communication.
-Provide feedback training to managers so they can learn how to give useful feedback to their employees.
+Provide feedback training to managers so they can learn how to give useful and constructive feedback to their employees.

 Ongoing feedback requires managers to identify and address issues as they arise.
 Consider using software to schedule and record regular check-ins and 1:1s.
 You cannot compromise on communication during remote work.